-"So shall be written, so shall be done" – I like this quote, which I heard in the movie "The Ten Commandments", spoken by Yul Brinner (playing Pharaoh Rameses II) to his chief architect Baka.
+"So let it be written, so let it be done" – I like this quote, which I once heard in the movie "The Ten Commandments," spoken by Yul Brinner (playing Pharaoh Rameses II) to his chief architect Baka,

-The basic reality being that once set in motion it was final or a final notice, so to speak...
+the basic meaning being that once something is set in motion it is final and cannot be altered, so to speak...

-I write down my plans, and then realize them.
-Never giving up, if I decided to do something.
+I write down my plans, and then realize them, never giving up, if I have decided to do something.

 I may compromise on the performance.
-I'm quite flexible on that and adjust to how I feel on the day, what is my heart rate etc.
+I'm quite flexible and will make adjustments depending on how I feel on that day, my heart rate etc.

-So, I was freezing, but continued pedaling.
+So, I’m freezing, but continue pedaling.

-Only after 20km, or so, I began de-freezing…
+Only after 20 kilometers or so, I begin thawing out…

-The mission was accomplished.
+My mission is accomplished.

-Conclusion: next time dress better😊
+Conclusion: next time dress better.

-During the coming week I planned to run my last long run, before the half marathon.
-The preferable date was Wednesday the 25th, 10days before the race.
-But it wasn't a final decision yet.
+During the coming week I plan to run my last long run, before the half marathon.
+The preferred date is Wednesday the 25th, 10days before the race.
+But it’s not my final decision yet.

-I heard the weather prognosis, "Wednesday will be a stormy day".
+I listen to the weather forecast, "Heavy rains expected for Wednesday."

-It may be fun to run in the rain, and I did it several times.
-But this time I had more plans for Wednesday and decided on the spot to give up this pleasure and to run these 15k tomorrow - Saturday.
+It may be fun to run in the rain, and I have done it several times.
+But this time I have other plans for Wednesday and decide on the spot to give up this pleasure and to run the 15k tomorrow - Saturday.

-I like to make fast decisions😊
+I like to make quick decisions.

-I didn't have with me the Altra Paradigm 4.5, the long-distance running shoes, and had only the light Escalante with a minimal cushioning.
+I don’t have with me the Altra Paradigm 4.5, my long-distance running shoes, and have only the light Escalante with minimum cushioning.

-It was a real pleasure; Saturday morning, not any particular plans, not hurrying anywhere.
+It was a real pleasure; Saturday morning, with no particular plans, not hurrying anywhere.

-I started at 7:30, quite late, so it was already quite warm, 16 degrees Celsius.
+I start out at 7:30 AM, quite late, so it is already quite warm, 16 degrees Celsius (61F).

-Blue skies, no wind, a perfect weather.
+Blue skies, no wind, perfect weather.

-First five kilometers were easy, although not fast, pace of 6:30 minutes per kilometer.
+The first five kilometers go easily, though not very fast, my pace is 6:30 minutes per kilometer.

-But, also the heart rate has not crossed 150 bpm.
+But also my heart rate has not exceeded 150 bpm.

-The next five, with a slight uphill, were Even slower and the HR reached 181.
+Five more kilometers, a slight climb.
+Even slower and the HR reaches 181.

-On the positive, the formula that the maximal heart rate is equal to 220 less the age, leads to the conclusion, that my age is 39😊
+On the positive side, the standard formula that your maximum heart rate should equal 220 bpm minus your age, leads me to the conclusion, that I am age 39.

-BTW, when I checked last week what Garmin says about my fitness age, it came out 31!
+By the way, when I checked last week what the Garmin says about my fitness age, it came to 31!